 The UNMC Master of Medical Nutrition (MMN) program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a demonstration program under the Future Education Model Accreditation Standards (see www.eatrightpro.org/FutureModel).
 These accreditation standards integrate didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare nutrition and dietetics professionals for future practice.

-We are recruiting students for our August 2019 class.
-Students who enter the program in August 2019 will anticipate a December 2020 graduation.
 Program graduates will be eligible to take the Commission on Dietetic Registration (CDR) credentialing examination to become a Registered Dietitian Nutritionist.
 CDR information for students and graduates.

 Application information is detailed in the “How to Apply” information on this website.

 Additional program information, including course descriptions, is detailed in the “Our Program” information on this website.